Professional Qualifications & Accreditations

 Clinical, Research & Core Psychology Qualifications

-• DClinPsychol (Doctorate in Clinical Psychology), University of Southampton
+• DClinPsychol (Practitioner Doctorate in Clinical Psychology)

-• PhD (Research Doctorate) Psychology, University of Portsmouth
+• PhD (Research Doctorate) Psychology

-• MSc Research Methods, University of Portsmouth
+• MSc Research Methods

-• BA (Hons) Psychology, University of Reading
+• BA (Hons) Psychology

 I am a registered Practitioner Psychologist with the Health & Care Professions Council (HCPC)

-My extensive & thorough training enables me to understand the layers of complexity underlying psychological & mental health difficulties across different stages of life.
-I now specialise in working with adults over 18 years old.
 Every individual is so unique with our own biology, personality, history, social circumstances & culture contributing to the person we have become & the issues we experience.
 Rather than pathologise people, I prefer to understand the factors involved in how, when & why problems have emerged & what keeps them going.
-I also like to pay attention to & harness your strengths in our work together.
+I also like to pay attention to, help you to harness & realise your strengths in our work together.

 I offer a welcoming, empathic, non-judgemental & knowledgeable space to help you feel understood, safe, supported & clear about how we can work through your difficulties together.
 The combination of these elements together with using evidence-based therapies is central in supporting effective healing, growth & transformation.